-The Orange County Drainage District is pleased to update our citizens on the Bridge City – FM 1442 Drainage Improvement Project along West Roundbunch Road in Bridge City, Texas.
+The Orange County Drainage District is pleased to update our citizens on the FM 1442 Drainage Improvement Project along West Roundbunch Road in Bridge City, Texas.

 The District also wants to acknowledge the Bridge City Independent School District and the Common Ground Community Church for providing essential easements to the Orange County Drainage District in support of this drainage relief project.
 Without their efforts, this project would not have been possible.

-The photographs below depict the District’s progress on this project.
-As of July 19, 2023, the District is in the process of backfilling and covering the installed culverts before the commencement of the new school Bridge City ISD school year.
+The photographs below depict the District’s progress on the project.
+As of July 19, 2023, the District has completed the backfilling and covering the installed culverts before the commencement of the new school Bridge City ISD school year.